Efficient Statistics, in High Dimensions, from Truncated Samples: Stochastic Gradient Descent for Learning Truncated Normals

-Apart from efficient projection (Lemma \ref{lem:projectionProcedure}) and strong concavity (Lemma \ref{lem:strongConcavityofLogLikelihoodWithTruncation}) we also need a bound on the square of the norm of the gradient vector in order to prove theoretical guarantees for our SGD algorithm.
+As we explained before, apart from efficient projection (Lemma \ref{lem:projectionProcedure}) and strong convexity (Lemma \ref{lem:strongConcavityofLogLikelihoodWithTruncation}) we also need a bound on the square of the norm of the gradient vector in order to prove theoretical guarantees for our SGD algorithm.

 \begin{lemma} Let $\vec{v}^{(i)}$ the gradient of the log likelihood function at step $i$ as computed in the line 6 of Algorithm \ref{alg:projectedSGD}.
 Let $\vec{\nu}$, $\matr{T}$ be the guesses of the parameters after step $i - 1$ according to which the gradient is computed with $\vec{\mu} = \matr{T}^{-1} \vec{\nu}$ and $\matr{\Sigma} = \matr{T}^{-1}$.
 Let $\vec{\mu}^*$, $\matr{\Sigma}^*$ be the parameters we want to recover, with $\vec{\nu}^* = \matr{\Sigma}^{* -1} \vec{\mu}^*$ and $\matr{T}^* = \matr{\Sigma}^{* -1}$.
 Define We assume that $(\vec{\nu}, \matr{T}) \in \Domain_r$, $(\vec{\nu}^*, \matr{T}^*) \in \Domain_r$ and that $\normal(\vec{\mu}, \matr{\Sigma}; S) \ge \beta$, $\normal(\vec{\mu}^*, \matr{\Sigma}^*; S) \ge \beta$.
 Then, we have that